Email Aliasing

 DuckDuckGo Email Protection

 DuckDuckGo Email Protection is a free service offering unlimited aliases, tracker remover, automatic HTTPS upgrades, and more.
-You can sign-up and manage your aliases from any browser on any OS and even reply to emails you receive, though it doesn’t appear you can start a fresh message from an alias.
+You can sign-up and manage your aliases from any browser on any OS (except mobile, where you’ll need to use their browser) and even reply to emails you receive, though it doesn’t appear you can start a fresh message from an alias.
 It should be noted that I have lost nearly all faith in DuckDuckGo, at least as a search engine and a browser.
-At this time I would be open to considering their email aliasing and data removal offerings, but I would proceed with caution given their track record.
+At this time I am cautiously recommending their email aliasing and data removal offerings.

 Firefox Relay